AFLplusplus/LibAFL/fuzzers/libfuzzer_libpng/README.md

 While this costs performance, it can be useful for targets with memory leaks or other instabilities.
 If your target is really instable, however, consider exchanging the `InProcessExecutor` for a `ForkserverExecutor` instead.

+It also uses the `introspection` feature, printing fuzzer stats during execution.

 To show off crash detection, we added a `ud2` instruction to the harness, edit harness.cc if you want a non-crashing example.
 It has been tested on Linux.